 Issue 2: CSS not loading / Component not working

 React components must always start with an uppercase letter (PascalCase).
-When you use a component in JSX, React differentiates it from a standard HTML element (like <div>
+When you use a component in JSX, React differentiates it from a standard HTML element (like <div> or <header>) by its initial capitalization.
+If it starts with a lowercase letter, React treats it as a native HTML element, not your custom component.

 In your code: